nancopeland/nan-portfolio-11ty/index.md

 title: nan copeland dot com
 ---

-<p class="intro"><strong>Hi, I'm Nan and I'm an interaction designer at <a href="https://slate.com/">Slate Magazine</a> in NYC.
+<p class="intro"><strong>Hi, I'm Nan and I'm a product designer at <a href="https://corp.voxmedia.com/">Vox Media</a> in NYC.
 I enjoy talking to users, working with developers and designing in the browser.</strong></p>

 <!-- slate -->
 <section class="job-block">
 <div class="block">
-<p>I’ve worked at <a href="https://slate.com/">Slate Magazine</a> since 2018.
+<p>I’ve worked at <a href="https://slate.com/">Slate Magazine</a> from May 2018 to May 2021.
 I work with developers and product managers to add new features to Slate.com and improve the experience for our readers.</p>

 <ul>
 {%- for post in collections.slate -%}